bluekitchen/btstack/port/stm32-sx1280/README.md

 ## Getting Started

 For the FMLR-80-P-STL4E module, just run make.
-You can upload the .elf file created in build folder e.g. with Ozone using the provided stm32-sx1280.jdebug and run it.
+You can upload the EXAMPLE.elf file created in build folder, e.g. with Ozone using the provided EXAMPLE.jdebug, and run it.

 ## TODO

 ### General
 - handle disconnect for gatt streamer demo
 - multiple packets per connection interval
-- handle Connection Param Update
 - indicate random address in advertising pdus
 - allow to set random BD_ADDR via HCI command
 - support other adv types